Biological, Non-Biological and Viscera Matrices in Toxicology

 Heart blood (cardiac blood) deserves a separate warning.
 It is the easiest blood to draw at autopsy because the heart is right there, and it has therefore traditionally dominated reports.
 But cardiac blood is contaminated by PMR from the myocardium itself and from the adjacent lung and liver.
 Tricyclic antidepressants, digoxin, fentanyl and methadone can sit at two to ten times their antemortem blood concentration in cardiac blood within hours of death.
 The modern Indian autopsy practice, following SFSL Madhuban and AIIMS Delhi protocol, is to clamp the femoral vein, draw 10 to 20 millilitres of peripheral blood into a sodium fluoride tube, and reserve cardiac blood only as a secondary matrix.

 In practice the matrix is chosen against the specific medico-legal question.
-A working examiner has the following short decision tree internalised.
+The following decision tree reflects standard analytical reasoning.

 What did the deceased ingest just before death?
 Stomach contents plus femoral blood.
 The stomach gives the parent compound at the highest concentration and may carry tablet fragments or plant material that identifies the source.
 Femoral blood confirms systemic absorption and gives the concentration that maps to dose.